 Report Cards.
 Report cards are issued in each subject at the end of every nine-week period (quarter).
 There are four quarter grade cards with semester grades reported on the 2nd and 4th quarter grade cards.
 Grades are indicated by the letters A (excellent), B (above average), C (average), D (below average), and F (failure).
 In addition to letter grades, report cards will also feature standards-based grades.
 Students will earn a ranking of below basic, basic, proficient, or advanced on individual objectives for each class.
 In this way, students and parents may more easily see areas of strength and challenge in each subject area.
-Report cards for the first three quarters will be given to the student.
-The fourth quarter report card will be mailed to the parent/guardian.
+Progress reports and report cards will be distributed through email.
+Hard copies of student progress reports and report cards are available to parents by contacting the Junior High office.